LF-Decentralized-Trust-labs/Naryo/docs/getting_started.md

     - `rabbitmq` → Uses RabbitMQ for messaging
     - `mongodb` → Uses Mongo for database
     - `postgresql` → Uses Postgres for database
-    - `librevents` → Use Librevents as a Docker service with a pre-built image
+    - `naryo` → Use Naryo as a Docker service with a pre-built image

 3. To stop the services, use: